-- Park the lift truck level, with the forks lowered and the mast tilted forward until the fork tips touch the floor. - Move the directional control forward/reverse switch to NEUTRAL. - The parking brake is automatically engaged with a "clunk" after the vehicle stops. - When the parking brake has been engaged, turn the key switch to OFF and pull it out. - Turn the disconnect switch to OFF (if equipped). - Block the drive wheels when parking on an incline.
+- Park the lift truck level, with the forks lowered and the mast tilted forward until the fork tips touch the floor. - · Move the direction control lever to NEUTRAL. - Engage the parking brake. - Turn the key switch off and remove the key. - Turn the disconnect switch to OFF (if equipped). - Block the drive wheels when parking on an incline.